 The performance of the simplified models in both directions is assessed using as a benchmark the detailed 3D model of the bridge-abutment-foundation-soil system.
 The latter requires substantial computational effort, calling for careful selection of the seismic excitations.
-Hence, three characteristic records are selected: (a) Aegion, which is considered representative of moderate intensity shaking; (b) Lefkada-2003, which contains multiple strong motion cycles and can be considered representative of medium intensity shaking; and (c) the notorious Rinaldi-228 record (Northridge 1994), containing a very strong forward rupture directivity pulse, and being representative of very strong seismic shaking.
-The comparison is performed in terms of time histories of deck drift δ and moment-curvature (M-c) response of pier P1 (left column).
+Hence, three characteristic records are selected: (a) Aegion, which is considered representative of moderate intensity shaking; (b) Lefkada-2003, which contains multiple strong motion cycles and can be considered representative of medium intensity shaking; and (c) the notorious Rinaldi-228 record (Northridge 1994), containing a very strong forward rupture directivity pulse, and being representative of very strong seismic shaking (Figure 5).